‘A Survivor’: Trump Family Mourns Matriarch Ivana’s Death

 Ivana Trump, President Donald Trump’s first wife and the mother of his three oldest children, has died, according to her family.
 She was 73.

-In a statement to The Daily Beast, her family called the former model “an incredible woman—a force in business, a world-class athlete, a radiant beauty, and caring mother and friend.”
+In a statement to The Daily Beast, her family called the former model and socialite “an incredible woman—a force in business, a world-class athlete, a radiant beauty, and caring mother and friend.”

 “Ivana Trump was a survivor,” they went on.
 “She fled from communism and embraced this country.
 She taught her children about grit and toughness, compassion and determination.
 She will be dearly missed by her mother, her three children & 10 grandchildren.”